Mauve Bluet (Proischnura polychromatica)

 Behaviour

-A rather inconspicuous species that sits low down among dense waterside vegetation.
+The Mauve Bluet is a rather inconspicuous species that sits low down among dense waterside vegetation.
 It is usually only spotted once it flits away after being disturbed.

-Most active from October to December (see Phenology below).
+The Mauve Bluet is most active from October to December (see Phenology below).

 Status and Conservation

 The Mauve Bluet is rare and highly localised.
 It’s habitat is threatened by the encroachment of cattle and the loss of suitable habitat.
-For these reasons, the International Union for Conservation of Nature (IUCN), has listed it as endangered.
+For these reasons, the International Union for Conservation of Nature (IUCN) has listed it as endangered.

 Distribution